JulienBacquart/MTW-MeSH-wiki/RDF-MTW-Data-model.md

 > \* denotes custom predicates - otherwise a property has the same definition and usage as the [official meshv:predicates](https://hhs.github.io/meshrdf/predicates)

+**mesht:active** - Custom Concept and its Terms property
+- deleted ONLY - always: false

 **mesht:annotation** - Descriptor property

 **mesht:concept** - Descriptor property